 Start from scratch

 Never forget the reason why you broke up – it could be a breach of trust, irreconcilable differences or lack of interest.
-Whatever it is, remind yourself that you are enough; that you don’t need to cling on to someone who doesn’t see your true value.
+Whatever it is, remind yourself that you are enough; that you don’t need to cling on to someone who doesn’t see your actual value.
 Start fresh.
 Delete old chats and emails.
 Delete his phone number.
 Get busy.

 Related reading: Looking up your exes on social media?
 Is there a point?